HocherLab/Labwebsite/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are a small -understand human sized- and motivated team.
-Our core values would be somewhere between creativity, rigorous work and team work.
+We are a dedicated, and highly motivated team committed to creativity, scientific rigor, and collaborative excellence.
+We work closely to combine innovative thinking with meticulous methodology.

 {% include section.html %}